mothur/mothur.github.io/_wiki/miseq_sop.md

     processors=16
     summary=stability.trim.contigs.summary

-What this means is that mothur remembers your latest fasta file and count file as well as the number of processors you have.
+What this means is that `mothur` remembers your latest fasta file and count file as well as the number of processors you have.
 So you could
 run:

-    mothur > summary.seqs(fasta=stability.trim.contigs.fasta, count=stability.contigs.count_table)
+    mothur > summary.seqs(fasta=stability.trim.contigs.good.fasta, count=stability.contigs.good.count_table)
     mothur > summary.seqs(fasta=current, count=current)
     mothur > summary.seqs(count=current)